MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

     ![Add a member](media/azure-stack-solution-hybrid-pipeline/014_members_tab.png)

-5. In **Add users and groups**, enter a user name and select that user from the list of users.
+5. On the **Add users and groups** page, enter a user name and select that user from the list of users.
 6. Select **Save changes**.
 7. In the **Azure DevOps Services Groups** list, select **Endpoint Administrators**.

     ![NorthwindCloud Endpoint Administrators](media/azure-stack-solution-hybrid-pipeline/015_save_endpoint.png)

 8. On the **Members** tab, select **Add**.
-9. In **Add users and groups**, enter a user name and select that user from the list of users.
+9. On the **Add users and groups** page, enter a user name and select that user from the list of users.
 10. Select **Save changes**.

 Now that the endpoint information exists, the Azure DevOps Services to Azure Stack connection is ready to use.
-The build agent in Azure Stack gets instructions from Azure DevOps Services, and then the agent conveys endpoint information for communication with Azure Stack.
+The build agent in Azure Stack gets instructions from Azure DevOps Services and then the agent conveys endpoint information for communication with Azure Stack.

 ## Create an Azure Stack endpoint